EarthLab-Luxembourg/docker-centreon/README.md

 ```

 # MySQL/MariaDB on the host
-An external MariaDB container may be needed.
+An external MariaDB container may be needed or you may just use you regular MySQL/MariaDB instance on the host directly.

+If so, make sure to edit my.cnf and disable localhost-only bind by adding (or replacing) `bind-address 0.0.0.0`, then restart MySQL server.

+If you prefer to docker way:
 ```bash
 sudo docker run -itd \
     -e MYSQL_ROOT_PASSWORD=secret \